kubernetes-sigs/kueue/site/content/en/docs/concepts/admission_check.md

 ### Admission Check Controller

-Is a component that monitors Workloads maintaining the content of its specific `AdmissionCheckStates` and the `Active` condition of the `AdmissionCheck`s  its  controlling.
+Is a component that monitors Workloads maintaining the content of its specific `admissionCheckStates` and the `Active` condition of the AdmissionChecks it's  controlling.
-The logic for how an `AdmissionCheck` changes states is not part of Kueue.
+The logic for how an AdmissionCheck changes states is not part of Kueue.